 Appropriate Vaccine Usage

-This indicates the percent of residents that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percentage of patients who have received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy